captn3m0/kuvera-unofficial-api-specification/docs/introduction/Kuvera-Unofficial-API-Documentation.md

 8. Crypto Tokens (in INR)
 9. Gold rates, both hisorical and latest
 10. Exchange rate for USD
+11. User Profile information

 ## Authentication

 Most APIs don't need any authentication.
+APIs that require authentication are marked with a 🔒.

 ## CORS